 The gap between German 10-year and 30-year borrowing costs went as low as 75 basis points, its tightest since August 24, according to Tradeweb prices.

-Other 30-year euro zone government bonds were also in demand, with yields -- which fall as prices rise -- down 5-6 bps on the day.
+Other 30-year euro zone government bonds were also in demand, with yields -- which move inversely to prices -- down 3-4 bps on the day.

-France's 30-year yield, for example, was close to its lowest level in more than a year at 1.49 percent.
+France's 30-year yield, for example, was close to its lowest level in over a year at 151 basis points.

-The trend in United States government debt is probably also having an effect: the U.S. Treasury yield curve has been at its flattest levels in more than a decade, raising concerns over when the expansion in the world's biggest economy will come to an end.
+The trend in United States government debt is likely also having an effect: the U.S. Treasury yield curve has been at its flattest levels in over a decade, raising concerns over when the expansion in the world's biggest economy will come to an end.

 Many investors switch between the debt of the world's developed economies, so the yields of Japanese, European and U.S. debt tend to move in sympathy with each other.

 Signs of economic strength continued to hit the screens.

 Euro zone factories had their busiest month for over 17 years in November in a broad based acceleration, a purchasing managers' index showed, despite them hiking prices at the fastest rate in more than six years.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s

 (Reporting by Abhinav Ramnarayan; Editing by Richard Balmforth)